robsonoduarte/learn-scala/pragmatic-scala/working-with-objects/README.md

 Working with Object in Scala
 ---------------------------------
-In this project we see how can working with objects in scala the topcis are:
+In this project we see how can working with objects in scala,  **the topcis are:**

 * Creating And using Classes
 * Following the JavaBean Convetion